 The Isle of Man Government's NRA and related documents and information can be found here.
-Relevaent persons should include assessment and analysis of theany identified relevant findings, trends, vulnerabilities and risks associated with each relevant persons' sector(s) from the Island's latest NRA.
-When identifying relevant findings or trends, the relevant person should consider the impact these vulnerabilities have on their business and the mitigation in place.
+Relevant persons should include assessment and analysis of any identified findings, trends, vulnerabilities and risks associated with each relevant persons' sector(s) from the Island's latest NRA.
+When identifying findings or trends, the relevant person should consider the impact these vulnerabilities have on their business and the mitigation in place.